-Files found in Google's MyGlass app hint at upcoming Android gaming serviceAlex Wagner - Deputy Managing Editor, News Desk
+Files found in Google's MyGlass app hint at upcoming Android gaming serviceAlex Wagner - Editorial Director of News and Content

 One of the apps that all iOS devices come preloaded with is Game Center, which allows users to check achievements and leaderboards, make friends and get matched up against other iOS gamers from around the world.
 Now it looks like Google is readying a similar service.
 After digging into the .apk file of the new MyGlass app that Google released for Google Glass users, the folks at Android Police found a mysterious Google Play Services folder titled "games."